Join us on September 16 at Yankee Springs Recreation Area

 - 1/4-mile kids push/balance bike loop

 Mountain, cross, gravel, fat, tandem.
-Each bike type will have advantages and disadvantages on the 28-mile course.
+Each bike type will have advantages and disadvantages on the 26-mile course.
 Road bikes are not allowed due to some rugged singletrack and two-track trails.
+If you are unsure about cross/gravel vs. mountain, we recommend bringing both bikes and completing a full Deep Lake loop on each under various conditions between now and race day.
+If still unsure, we recommend the mountain bike for safety and comfort.

 A first bike race can be intimidating.
 We hope to create a low-key vibe (like at our adventure and trail races) and encourage those of you who might not normally participate in a bike race to give this a try.
 We want to get more people bike racing (lower impact on your joints and it’s exciting), create a larger, unified group of trail lovers of all types so we can advocate for our trails, and grow membership in the West Michigan Mountain Biking Alliance which creates and maintains most of our great area trails.